jacobc316/inst326project/README.md

-# ProPublica
+# Google Play App Figures

 ## Description

-This project for INST 326 uses the [ProPublica Congress API] to get House of Representatives members for a given state, and then retrieves the bills that they have introduced.
-The *propublica* module contains classes for interacting with the ProPublica API and for modeling states, representatives, and bills.

-The supplied program *maryland-bills.py* uses the *propublica* module to fetch all the representatives for the state of Maryland, and prints out the bills that they have introduced.
-The idea is that it could be used to get a sense of what activities your representative is up to.
-It also highlights which members have not been active at all.
+This project for INST 326 uses the "Google Play Store Apps" dataset from Kaggle.
+The program sorts through the data to find a few interesting items.
+First, the program finds the apps with 1 billion or more downloads.
+Next, the program finds the top app categories by total installs and displays this on a graph.
+Additionally, the program finds the top app categories by total review count and displays this on a graph.

+This program is interesting because

 ## Install

+For my project, you will need to install and import a few items.

+1: You'll need Python3 installed to run this project.
+2: You'll need to import Pandas to run this project.
+This can be done by running this code:

+    import pandas as pd

-You will need Python3 to use this project.
-It depends on the *requests* and *pytest* modules which can be installed with:
+3: You'll need to import Matplotlib to run this project.
+This can be done by running this code:

-    pip3 install -r requirements.txt

-You will also need to get a ProPublica API [key] and store it in a file in this directory called *key.txt*.
+    import matplotlib.pyplot as plt

 ## Run